tszarghami/Parcellation/README.md

 # DCM Parcellation

-This is a demo for the parcellation of a dynamic causal model of the brain, based on the attention-to-visual-motion dataset.
+This is a demo for parcellation of a dynamic causal model of the brain, based on the attention-to-visual-motion dataset.

 Run DEMO codes in the Code folder.
 DCMs are included in the Data folder.